okostine-panw/cortex-dashboards/README.md

 # Cortex Dashboards

-This repository serves as a collection of customized and sharable dashboards for the Palo Alto Networks Cortex platform.
+This repository serves as a collection of customized and shareable dashboards for the Palo Alto Networks Cortex platform.
 It provides a centralized location to find, share, and contribute valuable dashboard configurations to enhance your security operations.

 - [Dashboards](#dashboards)
 - [Importing a Dashboard](#importing-a-dashboard)